Guide to Proper Flatbed Load Securement

 4. Secure the Load

 With your load securement equipment, know how much weight each can support.
 The FMCSA requires at least one tiedown for every ten feet of cargo and any fraction in excess of that.
-For example, 35-foot-long freight needs four tiedowns.
+For example, a 35-foot-long freight needs four tiedowns.

-5. Inspect Load Securement Prior to Send Off
+5. Inspect Load Securement Before Send Off

-Before you pull off, you should check for any damages or defects in your equipment and cargo.
+Before you pull off, you should check for any damage or defects in your equipment and cargo.
 Even if it seems minor, it will lessen the blow or avoid an incident altogether.
 Equipment can lose its effectiveness along the way per haul, so an inspection is a good practice to put in place.

 6. Maintain Proper Documentation for Future Loads

 Maintain inventory and the condition of your equipment.
-If you keep a running list of pre-load inspections and other procedures, you’ll know when a strap needs to be replaced, or if you should invest in other equipment like corner protectors for straps to extend their life.
+If you keep a running list of pre-load inspections and other procedures, you’ll know when a strap needs to be replaced or if you should invest in other equipment, like corner protectors for straps, to extend their life.
 Getting a feel for what to expect per load will give you peace of mind while hauling.

 The Importance of Proper Load Securement for Flatbeds